Order for Delivery of Possession of Land

 If you have any valuables in the house you should tell the enforcement officer so they can be kept safe and properly recorded.
 EJO officers will then remove all your belongings and take them to a place of safety.

 An eviction can take place even if you are not at home when EJO officers arrive.

 The vacant property will then be secured (this will include changing locks) and handed over to the owner.

 You should immediately contact EJO to advise where future correspondence should be sent.

 Your belongings will be taken into storage and held for one calendar month from the date you were evicted.
 You may collect your goods from storage only after you pay the EJO costs for the eviction.

-These costs are usually around £550 but can be substantially more.
+These costs are usually around £550 but can be more or less.
 You should contact EJO to get the exact figure and payment can only be made by cash or bankers draft to EJO headquarters.

 After one month you will be sent one more letter giving you a final seven days to arrange payment of costs to the EJO.
 After this your belongings will be disposed of.

 Collecting your belongings

 If you pay the costs at the EJO, you will be given a receipt.
 You can then arrange to collect your belongings from storage.
 Before receiving your belongings, you will have to produce your receipt to a store worker along with identification.